Adding/Subtracting Fractions with Common Denominators

 Here's the general rule for adding/subtracting fractions with the same denominator:

 Check out the lesson on adding fractions with a common denominator for more examples.
-Open the next tab to see what to do when the denominators are not the same.
+Next, let's look at what to do when the denominators are not the same number.

 When two fractions have different denominators, that means the pieces that the wholes have been split into are not the same size.
 We cannot combine them with addition or subtraction until we "fix" them by finding a common denominator.